DvirArazi/Obsidian/TS Magic.md

 		}
 		```
 		if it does not already exist
-	1. and a .vscode/settings.json with the content:
+	2. creates or overrides a .vscode/settings.json with the content:
 		```
 		{
 		  "files.exclude": {
-		    ".vscode/settings.json": true,
+		    ".vscode": true,
 		    "**/*.js": true,
 		    "tsconfig.json": true
 		  }
 		}
 		```
-		if it does not already exist
+	3. opens a new terminal tab in VS Code, runs tsc --watch, but stays focused on the on the terminal tab from which the command was run.